Seeed-Studio/MakerCamp/2026-01-MIT/affiliates/Darcy/README.md

 [links.darcyneal.com](https://www.links.darcyneal.com)

-Shenzhen was amazing.
+Shenzhen was an amazing experience where I learned about the ecosystem that fuels the production of almost all of my electronics components.
 I will definitely be spending more time here in the future, and am so glad I got to join the residency!
-I will upload more content in the future, but for now, here's a brief recap on what I did this month:
+From factory tours, research incubators, and networking with talented professionals, this trip was so beneficial to my creative electronics endeavors.
+Here's a brief recap on what I created during my residency:

 ### 3 workshops in 1 month